Skip to main content

 Transcranial Magnetic Stimulation (TMS)

 A non-invasive brain stimulation technique that uses magnetic fields to induce small electrical currents in targeted brain regions.
-Used therapeutically for depression, OCD, migraines, and smoking cessation.

 Treatment Course